NicholasCatani/Certificates/Economics/Readme.md

-These are two algorithms i've implemented to solve trivial market equilibriums when either firms compete in production or price war.
+These are two algorithms to solve market equilibriums when either firms compete in production or price war.